mehulagg/gitlab/doc/update/upgrading_postgresql_using_slony.md

 ## Slony User

 Next we must set up a PostgreSQL user that Slony can use to replicate your database.
-To do so, log in to your production database using `psql` using a super user account.
-Once done run the following SQL queries:
+To do so, sign in to your production database using `psql` using a super-user account.
+After signing in, run the following SQL queries:

 ```sql
 CREATE ROLE slony WITH SUPERUSER LOGIN REPLICATION ENCRYPTED PASSWORD 'password string here';